NileshYadav-06/tinder4devs/homework.md

 - API - to Update the entire user object using PUT ("replaceOne() ")
 - Explore the mongoose documentation Specially for Model.
 - Create API - Update the user with emailId

+-Explore schemaType options from the documentation
+- Add require, unique, lowercase, min, minLength, max, maxLength, trim
+- Add default
+- Create a custom validate function for gender
+- Add timestamps to the User schema.
+- Improve the DB schema - PUT all the appropriate validation on each in schema
+- Add API level validation on the patch request and signup post api
+- Data sanitizing - Add API validation for each field